swiftmade/omnipay-everypay/README.md

     ->setTransactionId(uniqid()) // unique order id for this purchase ->setClientIp($_SERVER['REMOTE_ADDR']) // optional, helps fraud detection
     ->setEmail('') // optional, helps fraud detection
-    ->setCallbackUrl($callbackUrl) // payment callback where payment result will be sent (with PUT) ->setCustomerUrl($callbackUrl); // the url to redirect if the payment fails or gets cancelled
+    ->setCustomerUrl($customerUrl); // the url to redirect if the payment fails or gets cancelled

 // Uncomment if you want to make the payment using a previously stored card token
 // $purchase->setCardReference($token);